 We’ve all heard the waiter’s common admonition, “Careful!
 The plate is hot!”
 At which point, we instinctively reach out to touch the plate… because we just can’t help ourselves!
 Hot dishes happen at home as well, and there’s usually no waiters to warn you about them.
 Instead, use our soup bowl cozy to protect yourself.
 Made with all natural fibers, it can go right into the microwave.
 So, even though they (who are they?!) always tell us only the food should heat up in the micro, we know that is not always the case.
 Say goodbye to “too hot to handle” with our cute cozies.
 But wait… there’s more.
 These cozies work just as well to protect your hands from too cold dishes, like ice cream.

 S4H Fast Fridays projects are all about whipping up something wonderful in no time at all, and these cozies are super quick and easy.
 Set up an assembly line and create a bevy of bowl cozies in a single afternoon.
-They would make great gifts – perhaps with a family recipe for a special soup or a homemade soup starter mix or for summer flair, include some fancy ice cream bowls and spoons.
+They would make great gifts – perhaps with a family recipe for a special soup or a homemade soup starter mix.
+For summer flair, include some fancy ice cream bowls and spoons.

 We made each of our samples from two fat quarters.
 Our pattern, offered as a free download below, assembles into an approximate 10” x 10” square, making this an excellent project for pre-cuts or scraps.
 Our original pretty picks are from Tula Pink’s Spirit Animal collection for FreeSpirit Fabrics.

 Our sample cozies feature different fabrics for the inside and outside, which makes them twice as pretty.
 But of course, you could use the same fabric on the front and back.
 We added a layer of standard cotton batting to each layer.